-Note: The following list is in no way an exhaustive one; there may be many chemicals out there that were missed while compiling this list.
+Note: The list is in no way an exhaustive one; there may be many chemicals out there that were missed while compiling this list.
 This is just a short compilation of chemicals that are known as some of the most notorious in the world of toxins.

-Botulinum toxin A (Botox)
+Botulinum Toxin A (Botox)

 Commercially sold as ‘Botox’, this is arguably the most toxic substance in nature.
 It is actually a neurotoxic protein that is produced by a bacterium called Clostridium botulinum and other related species.

 As a neurotoxin, it’s known to adversely impact the communication between nerves and muscle cells, which can cause respiratory failure and even death.
-You can judge the level of its toxicity by the fact that just 1 gram (0.04 ounces) of this chemical can potentially kill 8.3 million people through injection and 14,000 people if swallowed!
+You can judge the level of its toxicity by the fact that just 1 gram (0.035 ounces) of this chemical can potentially kill 8.3 million people through injection and 14,000 people if swallowed!
+(Source)

 This chemical is an interhalogen compound (meaning it only contains halogen atoms) with the formula ClF-3.
 Since it’s a much stronger oxidizing agent than oxygen, it’s highly corrosive and is known to start fires even in non-flammable stuff, such as asbestos, tungsten and even sand.
 (Source)